flozanor82/SchoolClosures_EdWeek/README.md

 # Time-series of student population affected by School Closures during the COVID-19 Epidemics
 This repository shows how we constructed a daily time-series of school closures and the affecte student population at the  school, school district, county and state level.
 These data is part of a joint project advanced by me, **Felipe Lozano-Rojas** with **Prof. Kosali Simon and the Health Economics team at the O'Neill School of Public and Environmental Affairs in Indiana University**.

-The project uses information from [EdWeek](https://www.edweek.org/ew/section/multimedia/map-coronavirus-and-school-closures.html) on dates of closures at different levels of governments.
-Whenever we did not have access to information at the state level from EdWeek, we update our records with information from the [University of Washington](), this happened for the state closures of Iowa and Nebraska.
+The project uses information from [Education Week](https://www.edweek.org/ew/section/multimedia/map-coronavirus-and-school-closures.html) on dates of closures at different levels of governments.
+When we did not have information at the state level from Education Week, we update their records with information from the [University of Washington](), this happened for the state closures of Iowa and Nebraska.

 These data is merged with [NCES Common Core Data](https://nces.ed.gov/ccd/files.asp#Fiscal:1,LevelId:5,SchoolYearId:31,Page:1) Membership files to assess the number and percentage of students that were affected by each closing decision.
 A summary figure of how students got affected is presented below.